dodyg/practical-aspnetcore/README.md

 * [Markdown server](https://github.com/dodyg/practical-aspnetcore/tree/master/markdown-server)

-  Serve markdown file as html files.
+  Serve markdown file as html file.
 You will see how you can create useful app using a few basic facilities in aspnetcore.

   We take ```"CommonMark.Net" : "0.13.4"``` as dependency.